r9r-dev/portaefik/README.md

 ```

 # Access your server
-On you nameserver hosting service, add a wildcard **A** entry pointing to your server's public ip.
+On your nameserver hosting service, add a wildcard **A** entry pointing to your server's public ip.
 Like `A *.altf4.dev 1.2.3.4 14400`.
 Preferably, you can create a **A** entry for `portainer.yourdomain.tld` and `traefik.yourdomain.tld`.
 Now, when you try to access to `https://portainer.yourdomain.tld`, your browser will probably insult you telling you that your connexion is not private.
 Wait some second (traefik received your request and is asking for a valid certificate to let's encrypt).
 Refresh your browser until everything is ok.

 Take no time to create an admin password for portainer.
 Use a very strong password.
 You can also create a new admin user and delete the one called "admin" for increased security.

 You are also able to access to https://traefik.yourdomain.tld.
-Again, please use a strong password and avoir users like `admin`, `root` or any other common usernames.
+Again, please use a strong password and avoid users like `admin`, `root` or any other common usernames.

 # How to use ?
 So, the only opened port traefik is handling is 443.
 It's recommended to deny access to any other ports.
-When you want to create a new webapp, you have to first write a docker-compose file and send it to portainer (in Stacks).
+When you want to create a new webapp, you have to first write a docker-compose file and send it to portainer (in Stacks menu).
 Alternatively, you can use the App Templates menu or start new containers manually.
 The choice is yours :)

 The important things to remember are:
- * For traefik to route your server, you must connect it to the traefik network.
+ * For traefik to route your server, you must connect it to the network called `traefik`.
  * Even if on the traefik network, you can disable the route by adding the label `traefik.enable=false` to the container
  * Do not expose the port on your host !
 If your docker-compose use the `port` section, remove it and route it to traefik instead.
  * Use the label traefik.frontend.rule to route a subdomain to your container